 Fr.
 David is originally from Connecticut.
 He studied Molecular Biology before entering the Dominican Province of Saint Joseph in 1991.
 After studying Theology and Medical Ethics at the Dominican House of Sudies in Washington, DC, he was ordained to the priesthood in 1998.
 For many years, Fr.
 David served as a missionary in the Province of Saint Joseph’s Vicariate of Eastern Africa.
 After returning to the United States, he was assigned to the Priory of Saint Catherine of Siena as a chaplain with Dominican Healthcare Ministry.

 Fr.
 James Ritch

 Fr.
-James Ritch was raised in Mahopac, NY.
-He received a bachelor of science in biology at Providence College and subsequently researched Huntington disease for two years at the Massachusetts General Hospital in Boston.
-He matriculated to the University of Massachusetts in Worcester, earning a Masters in neuroscience.
+James was raised in Mahopac, New York.
+He received a Bachelor of Science in Biology at Providence College and subsequently researched Huntington disease for two years at the Massachusetts General Hospital in Boston.
+He matriculated to the University of Massachusetts in Worcester, earning a Masters in Neuroscience.
 Prior to entering the Order of Preachers, he performed cancer research as a staff member of the Biology Department at Providence College.
 Fr.
 James was ordained a priest in 2022, and joined Dominican Healthcare Ministry immediately after ordination.

 In 1216 St. Dominic was granted permission of the Holy See to establish a new Order for the single purpose of preaching and the salvation of souls, to bring healing and hope to the lost, the last and the least of his day.
 He formed his brothers to embrace and proclaim the message of the Gospel to be consolers to all in distress, especially by faithful preaching and the administration of the Sacraments.
 St. Dominic’s extraordinary vision has endured for over eight hundred years, across every part of the world.